ibm-cloud-docs/assistant/filter-reference.md

 `response.top_intent::goodbye`

+### Filtering by customer ID

+To filter by customer ID, use the special location `customer_id`.
+(For more information about labeling messages with a customer ID, see [Information security](/docs/services/conversation/information-security.html)).

 ### Filtering by other fields

 To filter on any other field in the log data, specify the location as a path identifying the levels of nested objects in the JSON response from the /logs API.
 Use dots (`.`) to specify successive levels of nesting in the JSON data.
 For example, the location `request.input.text` idenfities the user input text field as shown in the following JSON fragment: